horacehoff/spock/README.md

 Key facts:
 - ~5-6x faster than Python in most cases
-  - Fix in progress to further optimize it
+  - Efforts in progress to further optimize it
 - Does not support nested functions
 - Many bugs
-- Supports basic macros

 ## Syntax examples
 ```